private first dance lessons and wedding dance lessons in london

 Contact now using the details at the top of the page or feel free to call Paul on 07849336110 to book dance lessons.

-Here’s a testimonial from a happy couple who private dancing classes in South West London area:
+Here’s a testimonial from a happy couple who had private dance classes in the South West London area:

 Jenny & Harris

-Contact us now using this link to ask more information
+Contact us now using this link to ask for more information